-The adage "investigate before you invest" is old but not out-of-date.
+The adage "investigate before you invest" is old but not out of date.
 Consider these sources of information on savings and investment options:

-- Most larger libraries have extensive information on saving and investing.
-Newsletters, periodicals and magazines are frequently located in a special business and finance section.
+- Most large libraries have extensive information on saving and investing.
+Newsletters, periodicals and magazines frequently are in a special business and finance section.
 Research the company and the type of investment you are considering.
 Look at past performance, current financial standing and future prospects. - A reputable brokerage house or advisers at your financial institution are good sources of information.
 Use that information to make your own decision based on your goals. - Examples of sources for mutual fund information are Morningstar or Weisenberger.
 For general financial information use Money or Kipplingers Personal Finance magazines.
 The Wall Street Journal features timely economic and financial information as well.

 If an investment opportunity sounds too good to be true, it probably is.
-Check with the Consumer Fraud Division of the North Dakota Attorney General's office (State Capitol building, Bismarck, ND 58505) to see if there have been any complaints against the company.
-The toll-free phone number is 1-800-472-2600.
+Check with the Consumer Protection and Antitrust Division of the North Dakota attorney general's office (State Capitol building, Bismarck, ND 58505) to see if any complaints have been filed against the company.
+The toll-free phone number is (800) 472-2600.